macatak/ELK/Python-Elasticsearch-API/README.md

 API link _https://elasticsearch-py.readthedocs.io/en/master/api.html_

 ## setup
 - Run the Star Wars setup notebook.
 This will setup a few indices using the Star Wars API.
 Most of the examples use one of those indices
+- If you don't want to see all the print statements comment them out.
+The notebook has them all included so it's a good example of what you should see.
+It's a little verbose but I like seeing an indication something is happening
 - I use VirtualBox and run the stack on a VM.
 I do not use localhost but run Elasticsearch on an IP

 This IS still a work in progress